drufball/yosai/_posts/2019-02-09-collateral.md

 Chiyoko rolled the woman off of her and sprang to her feet.
 She saw Mamoru pulling his mother back from the wall.
 The rest of the village guards lay moaning in pain below.
 Several clutched badly broken legs.
 One who had landed awkwardly lay face down, unmoving.

-Chiyoko looked on in shock. /The battle hasn’t even started yet./
+Chiyoko looked on in shock. *The battle hasn’t even started yet.*

 Yoshinobu, Seiji, and Hideyo came striding out of the forest.
 Hideyo began drawing her arms about her, gathering flames from the underbrush into a sphere above her head.
 Seiji tensed his grip along the hilt of his sword.
 The onyx blade began to emit a shining silver light.

 The man in the straw hat gestured towards Tsukuyomi.
 “No more running, Tsukuyomi.
 Yosai will suffer one less god walking its lands today.”

 “Yes, yes.
 Here I stand, no?
 Who’s running?
-Honestly Yoshinobu, your one liners really suck the fun out of this for me. /I’m/ supposed to be the dramatic one.
+Honestly Yoshinobu, your one liners really suck the fun out of this for me. *I’m* supposed to be the dramatic one.
 Try to lighten up.
 It’s your last day alive, after all.”

 As he spoke, Tsukuyomi tensed his front legs, his shoulders and head dipping forward.
 His jaw began to tense, as though chewing something dense.
 Tsukuyomi snapped his head towards Yoshinobu and opened his mouth.
 Jagged ice crystals the size of a man leapt from the god’s mouth, travelling along the ground like a wave.
 As it rushed forward, the ice grew in speed and size.